thedmd/pixeltoaster/readme.txt

     * ExampleFullscreen
         - how to open a fullscreen display
-        - currently only supported in windows (DirectX 9.0)
+        - fullscreen output is currently only supported in windows (DirectX 9.0)

     * ExampleKeyboardAndMouse
 		- how to receive keyboard and mouse events from a display